-- Parboil noodles for a couple minutes, then transfer them to icy lime bath.
+- Parboil noodles for a couple of minutes, then transfer them to an icy lime bath.
 Soak for about 10 minutes or until completely cool off.
-Strain and set a side.
+Strain and set aside.

 - Wash mini cucumber clean, thinly slice.
 Remove seeds if any.

 - In a mixing bowl, add cucumber slices and mix with half teaspoon of salt.

 - Shred kani sticks and add to mixing bowl, along with shirataki noodles.